StefFriend/Text-to-music-to-text-to-music/gr/vggish/readme.md

-## Genre recognition
+## Viggish implementation for genre recognition

 Leave this directory as is.

-Requirement and instructions in the vggish folder.